mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Marches.
 Among the other notable members of the Nobility in the Marches is Leonard Fratelli Bolden–Tukera, Marquis of Aramis.
-Although ‘merely’ a Marquis associated with a single world, his association with the powerful Tukera family gives him great power.
+Although 'merely' a Marquis associated with a single world, his association with the powerful Tukera family gives him great power.
 The Tukera family are of course the founders of Tukera Lines, one of the Imperial Megacorporations, and remain principal shareholders.
 Although Tukera, like most Megacorporations, has only a limited interest in the Marches this does translate to a large number of ships passing through the bigger ports and a very large amount of money changing hands.
-Thus far Tukera’s interests are to not push far into the sector but there are rumors of investment in starports which surely presages an expansion of the firm’s operations.
+Thus far Tukera's interests are to not push far into the sector but there are rumors of investment in starports which surely presages an expansion of the firm's operations.
 Military
 The Spinward Marches is defended by the Spinward Marches sector fleet of the Imperial Navy under the command of Sector Admiral Santanocheev who is based at Mora.
 Unusually, there is no Depot system in the Marches.
-Instead the Sector Fleet’s major battle squadrons are mostly deployed well forward at bases in the Regina, Vilis, Lanth and Lunion subsectors, with a strategic reserve in the Trin and Mora subsectors.
+Instead the Sector Fleet's major battle squadrons are mostly deployed well forward at bases in the Regina, Vilis, Lanth and Lunion subsectors, with a strategic reserve in the Trin and Mora subsectors.